 Pickle the Vegetables

-Combine jalapeño (to taste), lime juice, ¼ the shallot (reserve remaining for steak strips), and a pinch of salt and pepper in a mixing bowl.
-Toss to coat, then set aside to allow flavors to marry.
+Combine jalapeño, lime juice, ¼ the shallot (reserve remaining for steak strips), and a pinch of salt and pepper in a mixing bowl.
+Toss to coat, then set aside at least 10 minutes to allow flavors to marry.

 Make Cilantro Cream and Warm Tortillas